 |Income Tax Payable/Refundable - 85000||$3,554.89|

-Note that in this example, there was a Tax Payable amount.
+Note that in this example, there is a Tax Payable amount.
 The exact journal to use will depend on the fund's final tax position.

 To view the: